 Campers are taught to swim at ‘Z’ Frank Apachi using the American Red Cross’ Learn-to-Swim program, which focuses on building skills one step at a time.
 By giving campers the opportunity to master one element before moving on to the next, it makes it easy to build confidence in the water.
 Safety is our priority and all members of our Aquatics staff are American Red Cross certified lifeguards with CPR training for the professional rescuer.

 ‘Z’ Frank Apachi campers swim twice a day with swim instruction in the morning and free swim in the afternoon.

 Campers are tested at the beginning of summer and placed in an appropriate swim level based on their skills.
 They pass through levels based on both formal and informal testing.
 They’re also tested for endurance and water safety and will wear colored wrist bands noting their level.
 This way they can swim safely and comfortably in an appropriate swim area during free swim times.
 Progress reports are available each day through the British Swim School app.

-Campers living within our designated boundaries are transported door-to-door both ways by bus, which is included in your fee.
+Campers living within our designated boundaries are eligible for bus transportation, either one way or round trip.
 Routes are based on safety, efficiency and enrollment.
 (If registering after April 15, campers will be incorporated into existing routes).
 Buses are driven by licensed, professional drivers, and staffed by Apachi bus counselors who make sure campers stay buckled in their seats at all times.